mist64/cbmbus_doc/2 Bus Arbitration.md

 * the transmission of byte streams from any bus participant to any set of bus participants
 * the transmission of "command" byte streams from the designated "contoller" (the computer) to all other bus participants

+Layer 3, which is based on the IEEE-488 standard, provides interruptable communication between channels of different devices.

 ## Controller